exokitxr/exokit/README.md

 The web is imporant.
 The most important part of the web is that it's open.
 The web is not open if you need to be a genius to build a web browser.

-Despite browsers being nominally open source, development is restricted to the interests of a small number of browser vendors because the code is impenetrable.
+Despite modern browsers being nominally open source, their code is impenetrable.
+You've probably never compiled a web browser, and almost certainly never added things.
+Despite the amount of time you spend in a browser.

-As the web transitions from 2D documents to WASM-powered multimedia, we can do better.
+With Exokit, anyone can write some Javascript to control their experience of the web.

 #### Platform support?